-Some of the planet’s biggest personalities, loudest voices and quickest talkers are celebrated on Auctioneers Day.
+Some of the planet’s biggest personalities, loudest voices, and quickest talkers are celebrated on National Auctioneers Day.
 It’s a time to remember that auctioneering is one of the world’s most ancient professions, having begun more than 2,000 years ago.

 To celebrate, many auctioneers spend the day working as volunteers, often in local communities.
 They’re seen running charity events, using their skills and time to fundraise.
 Some even hold auctions in which the auctioneers themselves are put up for sale.